-- 1 Set the film speed scale at ASA 100/DIN 21 and the shutter speed dial at "X".
+1 Set the film speed scale at ASA 100/DIN 21 and the shutter speed dial at "X".
 For the film speed setting, lift up the outer ring of the shutter speed dial and turn.
-See page 16. - An accurate check cannot be made if settings other than those mentioned above are used. - Turn the battery check lever on the outer side of the film rewind crank to "C" index. - If the meter needle inside the viewfinder swings up to or over the "o" index, the battery has sufficient power.
-If the needle stays below the edge of the "o" index, voltage is insufficient and the battery must be replaced. - Life of the battery in normal use is approximately one year.
+See page 16.

+■ An accurate check cannot be made if settings other than those mentioned above are used.

+2 Turn the battery check lever on the outer side of the film rewind crank to "C" index.

+■ Life of the battery in normal use is approximately one year.

+The battery releases current only when the meter circuit switch is pressed.